-Trio arrested in drug investigation after neighborhood complains
+Trio arrested in Ponchatoula drug investigation after neighborhood complains

 Trending News

-The trio was arrested for a slew of drug charges as well as the operation of a clandestine laboratory.
+The trio face a number of drug charges and accusations that they ran a clandestine laboratory.

 More News